 Summer 2026 Library Systems, Catalog, and Quick Search Updates

-KU Libraries – including the Lawrence campus, Wheat Law Library, and KU Medical Center – are migrating to a new library services platform this summer.
-The biggest change for users is the libraries’ search engine – Quick Search – which moves to a new platform on June 3, with full migration completing June 17.
-Some disruption is expected around those dates, including a freeze on new purchase and hold requests the week after Memorial Day.
+KU libraries – including the Lawrence and Edwards campuses, Wheat Law Library, and KU Medical Center – are migrating to a new library services platform this summer.
+The biggest change for users is the libraries’ search engine – Quick Search – which moves to a new platform on June 5.
+A freeze on new Retrieve from Shelf requests will begin May 22.
+Purchase requests submitted after May 22 will be processed once the system is back up in June.

 What’s changing?